BotDogs4645/BotdogsWiki/Starting-out.md

 * REV Robotics
     ```https://software-metadata.revrobotics.com/REVLib.json```

 Usually, you'll want to use all three of these vendors.
 Sometimes, one of our parts may use a different vendor.
-Make sure to look for a library or otherwise before trying to program with that item.
+Make sure to look for a library or similar before trying to program with that item.

 ##### Adding a vendor to WPILib
 Follow these steps to add a vendor to WPILib: